 With only 3 ingredients and 5 minute prep time, craquelin is a common patisserie secret of adding a crunchy cookie topping to choux pastry cream puffs!

-The literal translation of craquelin means cracker, but when referring to french pastries Craquelin is a sweet and crunchy cookie topping that you add to pate a choux to give it a distinct sweet and crunchy texture.
-Traditionally made out of brown sugar, butter, and flour, I find in addition to a delicious taste it keeps the cream puffs from getting soggy.
+The literal translation of Craquelin means cracker, but when referring to French pastries Craquelin is a sweet and crunchy cookie topping that you add to pate a choux to give it a distinct sweet and crunchy texture.
+That’s why it’s often called choux au craquelin, or choux with craquelin.

 Ingredients

-- Sugar- Light or Dark Brown sugar is the most common type of sugar for craquelin but I’ve heard of people using Demerara or Turbinado sugar, which have larger sugar crystals than regular brown sugar.
+- Sugar: Light Brown Sugar is preferred, but dark brown also work.
+I’ve heard of people using Demerara or Turbinado sugar, which have larger sugar crystals than regular brown sugar.
 You can also use granulated sugar.

 How to Make Craquelin